National Childhood Vaccine Injury Act: National Vaccine Program Office

 As a result of the NCVIA, the National Vaccine Program Office (NVPO) was established within the DHHS.
 The NVPO is responsible for coordinating immunization-related activities between all DHHS agencies, including the Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), National Institutes of Health (NIH) and the Health Resources and Services Administration (HRSA).

 Vaccine Information Statements

 The NCVIA requires that all health care providers who administer vaccines against diphtheria, tetanus, pertussis, polio, measles, mumps, rubella, hepatitis B, Haemophilus influenzae type b and varicella must provide a Vaccine Information Statement (VIS) to the vaccine recipient, their parent or legal guardian prior to each dose.
 A VIS must be given with every vaccination, including each dose in a multi-dose series.
 Each VIS contains a brief description of the disease, as well as the risks and benefits of the vaccine.
 Each VIS is developed by the CDC and distributed to state and local health departments as well as individual providers.

+Place in vaccine misinformation

+The law is brought up in arguments made by anti-vaccine activists.
+It has been faulted by those claiming that it has resulted in the end of civil liability for vaccines, in spite of its creation of the NVICP as an alternative avenue for compensation.
+The NVICP, with its burden of proof being more lenient than scientific standards of proof, has still resulted in a low award rate.